JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/visualizing.md

 push!(bt, a)
 plot_billiard(bt)

-p = randominside(bt, 1.0)
+p = randominside(bt, 1.0) # second argument is magnetic field strength
 savedir = "C:\\some_path\\anim1"
 animate_evolution(p, bt, 50; savefigs = true, savename = savedir)
 ```

-This code produced 50 ".png" images which were later mixed (using e.g. www.gifmaker.me) into a single ".gif" animation.
+This code produced 50 ".png" images which were later mixed (using e.g. [gifmaker](www.gifmaker.me) into a single ".gif" animation.
 The output figures have a dpi=60 and therefore take only a dozen kb of space.
 The animation produced should look like: